New Councillor Resources

 Councils are busy and diverse entities and councillors receive information about and make decisions on a wide range of matters.
 Councils and councillors must respond to numerous pieces of legislation.
 However, the key roles and functions of councils, councillors and staff are prescribed through the Local Government Act 1993.

-Councillors have both individual and collective roles to undertake and their descisions are at a stragegic level.
-Operational matters are the responsibilitity of the Council's General Manager, who is appointed by the Council.
+Councillors have both individual and collective roles to undertake and their decisions are at a strategic level.
+Operational matters are the responsibility of the Council's General Manager, who is appointed by the Council

 Code of Conduct

 In this video, the previous State Government’s Director of Local Government, Alex Tay, outlines key aspects of the Councillor Code of Conduct.

 The Local Government Code of Conduct Framework is prescribed under Part 3, Division 3A of the Local Government Act 1993 (the Act).

 The Local Government (Model Code of Conduct) Order 2016 makes the Model Code of Conduct for Tasmanian councillors as outlined in section 28R of the Act.